 Neurogenic stuttering can occur due to brain trauma, such as that resulting from a stroke or head injury.
 The brain then struggles to coordinate the mechanisms that speech involves.

 In the past, scientists believed that all stuttering was psychogenic, meaning that it was due to emotional trauma.
-Now, they consider this type of stuttering to be rare.
+Now, they consider this type of stuttering to be

-There is no cure for stuttering, although early treatment may stop childhood stuttering from persisting into adulthood.
+There is no cure for stuttering, although early treatment

 A variety of treatments can help those with a lifelong stutter manage their speech and reduce the frequency and severity of stuttering.